Text size

 One of the best spots for whale watching in Albany is King George Sound, a sheltered harbour offering two passages to the Great Southern Ocean.
 In fact, local tour guides and whale experts often remark that it's strange to enter the Sound without encountering any whales.

-- Time of year: Late May to early October.
+Time of year: Late May to early October.

-- Top locations: From the shore: King George Sound, Albany’s Historic Whaling Station, and Torndirrup National Park.
+Land-based viewing: King George Sound, Albany’s Historic Whaling Station, and Torndirrup National Park.

-- Whale species: Humpback and southern right whales.
+Whale species: Humpback and southern right whales.

 10. Bremer Bay

-Though they are technically part of the dolphin family, it would be hard to talk about WA's diverse marine life without mentioning the orcas of Bremer Bay.
+Although they are technically part of the dolphin family, it would be hard to talk about WA's diverse marine life without mentioning the orcas of Bremer Bay.

 The small, coastal township of Bremer Bay is home to the largest congregation of orca in the southern hemisphere – and it’s the only place in Australia that you’ll be guaranteed to meet these apex predators.
-Over 150 orca traverse the Bremer Marine Park to feed on prey from January to March each year.
+Over 150 orca traverse the Bremer Marine Park to feed on prey from January to April each year.

 And it’s not just orca that you’ll find in the canyon.
 Sperm, pilot and beaked whales also utilise these nutrient-rich waters as feeding grounds.
 The whales feed predominantly on giant squid in the area.
 For those wanting to get up close with the bay's whales, daily orca research expeditions depart from Bremer Bay from late January to April.

-- Time of year: Late-January to October.
+Time of year: Late-January to October for whales.

-- Top locations: Bremer Canyon and Bremer Bay Boat Harbour.
+Tour locations: Bremer Canyon and Bremer Bay Boat Harbour.

-- Whale species: Sperm, pilot and southern right whales.
+Whale species: Sperm, pilot and southern right whales.